In a startup reprise, Courtne Smith launches NewNew, a social network based on shared content – TechCrunch

 While Smith has worked in fashion and entertainment, the tech industry always beckoned, she said.
 “Tech was the thing that was big and impactful and has the way to make the most difference in the world,” she said.

-Ultimately, the hope is for The NewNew to become a utility in the same way that other big social media platforms have become.
+Ultimately, the hope is for NewNew to become a utility in the same way that other big social media platforms have become.

 “There’s generations that grew up on those platforms.
 We see ourselves becoming a utility down the road,” Smith said.